mark-balazs/Parse/README.md

 Note: The objects are separated into two arrays: Defects(bugs) and UserStories.

-Example for a .json file:
+Example for the .json file:
 =====

 ```